 Recently, Takeda partnered with PatientsLikeMe (PLM), an online patient community, to build a deeper understanding of how people experience and think about their illness, including IBD.
 More than 500,000 patients use PLM to talk about their conditions, track their symptoms, and share information – the community has 38 million data points on more than 2,700 illnesses.

 With this partnership, PLM and Takeda are pioneering how to add the patient voice to the drug development process.
 The data from PLM will help research teams better identify and understand unmet patient needs and integrate them into the design of clinical trials.
 By incorporating patient preferences into clinical trials, we can ensure our products better address patient needs and improve quality of life.

-Additionally, PLM and Takeda are participating in a partnership with other companies to develop a global standard measure of patient experience, burden and activation in Phase II/III clinical trials.
-The framework is a necessary tool to better measure and understand that actual experience and feedback of patients who participate in clinical trials.
+Additionally, PLM and Takeda are participating in a partnership with other companies to develop a global standard measure of patient experience, burden, and activation in Phase II/III clinical trials.
+The framework is a necessary tool to better measure and understand the actual experience and feedback of patients who participate in clinical trials.